Native Mac capture tool, public beta open

 Smart idle speed-up

-Dead air is detected from your input stream and offered as one-click 4× chips — suggested, never forced, so narration stays intact.
+Dead air is detected from your input stream and offered as one-click 4x chips.
+Suggested, never forced, so narration stays intact.

-Pick the windows that belong on camera.
-Notes, DMs, and the other half of your screen are structurally excluded — not blurred, absent.
+Pick the window that belongs in the screenshot or recording.
+Notes, DMs, and the other half of your screen stay structurally excluded.

 Webcam choreography